 Test Coverage = (150/1000) * 100% = 15%

-In the above-given case, the test coverage is 15% which means that 15% of testing has been done and rest 85% of testing is yet to be completed.
+In the above-given case, the test coverage is 15% which means that 15% of testing has been done, and the rest 85% of testing is yet to be completed.

 How Test Coverage Makes Working so Easy?

-The value of the test coverage is considered by the testers to check if they are on way to finish the testing task before hitting the deadline.
+The testers consider the value of the test coverage to check if they are on their way to finishing the testing task before hitting the deadline.
 They can adjust their pace accordingly in order to get the testing done at the expected time.
 It gives the tester an edge to keep track of their work.
 Also, sharing the progress in testing work with the other teams or the leadership becomes very easy by the use of this methodology.
-Rather than explaining all kinds of testing and its progress to any party, it is way too easy to update them using the numerical data and it is the main reason behind the evolution of this methodology.
-It makes the testing phase of the software development life cycle very convenient as it makes it very clear to every member about how much amount of testing has to be done in specific intervals to achieve the testing goals.
+Rather than explaining all kinds of testing and its progress to any party, it is way too easy to update them using numerical data, and it is the main reason behind the evolution of this methodology.
+It makes the testing phase of the software development life cycle very convenient.
+It makes it very clear to every member how much testing has to be done in specific intervals to achieve the testing goals.

-The test coverage methodology has really made it very convenient to perform testing due to its several features that are liked by the testers.
-Below are some of the advantages of Test coverage.
+The test coverage methodology has made it very convenient to perform testing due to the several features that the testers like.

-The test coverage can be used to keep track of the progress made by the testing team to complete the tasks assigned to them before the specified timeline.
-It keeps on the testers updated about the pace they are heading towards their goals.
+It can be used to keep track of the progress made by the testing team to complete the tasks assigned to them before the specified timeline.
+In addition, it keeps on the testers updated about the pace they are heading towards their goals.

-By having an eye on the percentage calculated using the test coverage, one can adjust their speed of working to get their deliverables ready before the timeline which will eventually help them to keep their work up to date and will also help to refrain themselves from hitting deadline.
+By having an eye on the percentage calculated using the test coverage, one can adjust their speed of working on getting their deliverables ready before the timeline, which will eventually help them keep their work up to date and help refrain themselves from hitting deadlines.

 Throughout the development cycle, it is required to keep on sharing the work status report with the concerned stakeholders.
-By bringing test coverage in use, one can deliver concise information by using the percentage outcome after test coverage calculation by bringing it into use.
+One can deliver concise information using the percentage outcome after test coverage calculation by bringing it into use.

-The test coverage is very helpful to keep the team updated about the time and work progress ratio so that they can try different approaches of working if required to complete the work effectively and efficiently which eventually leads to getting the testing approaches of the testers improved.
+It is very helpful to keep the team updated about the time and work progress ratio so that they can try different approaches of working if required to complete the work effectively and efficiently, which eventually leads to getting the testing approaches of the testers improved.

-The test coverage has been considered as the best way of calculating the amount of testing work that has been completed or yet to be completed.
+It has been considered the best way to calculate the amount of testing work that has been completed or yet to be completed.
 It makes work a bit easy for the testers by keeping them aware of how things are flowing.
-It may also be used by the testers to make themselves planned for delivering the task assigned to them at a given time.
-It is one of the modern approaches that has been introduced into the contemporary way of developing the software.
+The testers may also use it to make themselves planned for delivering the task assigned to them at a given time.
+It is one of the modern approaches that has been introduced into the contemporary way of developing software.

 This is a guide to Test Coverage.
-Here we discuss the Introduction, working, performance and the advantages of test coverage.
+Here we discuss the basic concept, working, performance and the advantages of test coverage, respectively.
 You can also go through our other suggested articles to learn more –